reiniercriel/menapiai-data-pipeline/README.md

 # Menapi.ai Data Pipeline

+My playground for some data-ingestion, AI, ML and Web stuff.
+Please see menapiai-docs repo for an overview

 Menapi.ai is an AI-powered platform that discovers emerging **business, job, and investment opportunities** by combining housing, labor market, and financial data.

 This repository hosts the **data ingestion and normalization layer** for Menapi.ai.